stantanasi/streamflix/README.md

 It is the responsibility of user to avoid any actions that might violate the laws governing his/her locality.

-StreamFlix does not host any content on the app, and has no control over what media is put up or taken down.
-StreamFlix functions like any other search engine, such as Google.
-StreamFlix does not host, upload or manage any videos, films or content.
+Streamflix does not host any content on the app, and has no control over what media is put up or taken down.
+Streamflix functions like any other search engine, such as Google.
+Streamflix does not host, upload or manage any videos, films or content.
 It simply crawls, aggregates and displayes links in a convenient, user-friendly interface.

 ## Author